Carlos Marinelli: Kansas City Wizards

 In 2007, he joined the Kansas City Wizards of Major League Soccer after the American club went to Argentina in their preseason and became interested in the player after seeing him in video.

 Marinelli scored his only goal for the Wizards on his debut, from the penalty spot, in a 2–1 loss against Chicago Fire.
 He ended the 2007 Major League Soccer season with 26 appearances and 5 assists, also playing once in the 2007 MLS Cup Playoffs.
 The following year, Marinelli played only 15 matches, being a starter in only 7 of them and left the club at the end of the 2008 season.

 Millonarios

 On 9 December 2008, Millonarios de Bogotá signed Marinelli on a one-year contract for the 2009 Torneo Finalización.
 At the Colombian club, he played a total of 11 matches and was sent off three times and was released by Millonarios along with four other under-productive players, but claimed he left the club after not receiving his wages.
 In 2015, FIFA ruled the situation in favour of the player and Millionarios were obliged to pay $550,000 for the player.

 Aldosivi

-After being close to sign for Argentinos Juniors and a period of trial at Huracán, Marinelli joined Aldosivi on 17 December 2009.
+After being close to signing for Argentinos Juniors and a period of trial at Huracán, Marinelli joined Aldosivi on 17 December 2009.
 He played a total of 13 matches and scored twice for the Primera B Nacional club.